barbaradenney/portfolio/content/posts/design-system-series-part2-gaining-stakeholder-buy-in-government.md

 ---

-One of the most critical steps in establishing a design system—especially within a government contract or large organization—is gaining stakeholder buy-in.
+One of the most critical steps in establishing a design system, especially within a government contract or large organization, is gaining stakeholder buy-in.
 Without it, a design system risks being sidelined as "extra work" instead of being seen as an essential part of product development.

 ## Why Stakeholder Buy-in Matter